 Do you want to think in 20 years that you should have started your own business back when the internet market was booming?
 I would not.

-My best way to work on my side business is in the evening- during the time when we tend to watch the TV or Netflix.
+My best way to work on my side of the business is in the evening- during the time when we tend to watch TV or Netflix.

 Do you need to be a creative person to thrive in your business?

 The answer is yes and no. No, because everyone is creative.
 A 2-year-old child is as creative as a 50-year-old man.
 Creativity makes us unique.
 It is a special gift we all are born with.
 What I can create with my creative skills is different than what you can do- e.g I can be super creative with my planning tasks.
 So I use that creativity to make my digital printables.
 My sister is super creative with her cooking skills.
 So she creates her own cooking classes and recipe books with her talent.
 My hubby uses his ninja coding skills to develop software and small apps.